boschresearch/blech-doc/website/content/en/about/privacy.md

 This means, you will never see the above opt-in notice, if you configured your browser for Do-Not-Track.
 No cookies will be set.
 Google Analytics will not be used.

-## Hosting

-This website is hosted by GitHub Pages.
-When you access the website, GitHub collects logging and usage data.
-See the [GitHub Privacy Statement](https://help.github.com/en/github/site-policy/github-privacy-statement) for details.

 ## Linked services